 - Fringe Benefits (Current Rates) - Ineligibility for Fringes: Undergraduate Students and Graduate Students.
 Fringe Benefits are calculated according to the Rate Agreement for the Georgia Tech Research Corp. negotiated with our cognizant federal agency, the Office of Naval Research and include FICA, unemployment and workman's compensation, retirement and group health insurance.[*Note: Salaries and wages of employees who participate in all or part of the social security program but do not participate in retirement or group health and life insurance plans.
 This rate covers (i) temporary classified persons, (ii) temporary academic or research professionals not eligible for the retirement programs or group health or life insurance coverage, (iii) student employees who are registered for less than a full academic load and (iv) part-time employees employed for less than 50 percent of a full work schedule.]

-- Equipment - Only items costing $5,000 or more with a useful life of two years or more should be listed here.
+- Equipment - Only items costing $5,000 or more with a useful life of one years or more should be listed here.
 Cost estimates should include any installation, tax and shipping costs associated.
 The need for the equipment should be adequately justified on the budget explanation page.
 General purpose equipment, such as computer equipment, is not eligible for support unless primarily or exclusively used in the actual conduct of scientific research.
 [Note: Restriction on General Purpose Office Equipment - The Office of Management and Budget does not allow purchase of general purpose office equipment.
 According to the OMB Uniform Requirements, "'General purpose equipment' means equipment, the use of which is not limited only to research, medical, scientific or other technical activities.
 Examples of general purpose equipment include office equipment and furnishings (chairs, file cabinets, etc.), air conditioning equipment, reproduction and printing equipment, motor vehicles, and automatic data processing equipment."
 These are only allowable if they have been specifically identified and approved by the sponsoring agency in advance of purchase.]

 - Travel - Proposed travel should include number of trips planned, number of persons for each trip, conference name, location, purpose and cost.
 The purpose of the travel should be adequately justified on the budget explanation page.
 Many federal agencies require utilization of U.S. Flag Carriers on international flights.
 Be sure to check your guidelines for details.
 View Federal Per Diem Rates.